-D5 Required of All Recommended of All Recommended of Some Required of Some Not Required
+Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript Х
+High school transcript Х

-D5 College transcript(s) Х
+College transcript(s) Х

-D5 Essay or personal statement х
+Essay or personal statement х

-D5 Interview Х
+Interview Х

-D5 Standardized test scores Х
+Standardized test scores Х

-D5 Statement of good standing from prior institution(s) х
+Statement of good standing from prior institution(s) х

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D8 List any other application requirements specific to transfer applicants: Transfer applicants are subject to the same requirements and process as first-year applicants.

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): - D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall
+D9 Fall 1/3 4/1 5/1

 D9 Winter

-D9 Spring

-D9 Summer
+D9 Spring D9 Summer

--

-D10 Yes No